MonirZaman/MonirZaman.github.io/_posts/2020-01-25-Amazing-AI.md

 Meta-Training should be followed by the regular meta-testing RL step where an agent is initialized and trained in a new environment using a learning algorithm that is learned using **Meta-Training**.

 The proposed learning algorithm as an objective function $$L_{\alpha}$$ that is parameterized by a neural network with parameters
 $$\alpha$$.
 LSTM is used as the objective function.
 Most of the existing works use Policy Gradient as the objective function.
-Many other human-engineered RL algorithms are also represented by a specifically designed objective function but in MetaGenRL we meta-learn instead of design it.

 ![meta-general-learning-scheme](/images/meta-general-learning-scheme.png)

 Intuitive workflow:
-[1] All agents interact with their environment according to their current policy.
-The collected experiences are stored in the replay buffer, essentially a history of everything that has happened.
+[1] Agents interact with their environment according to their own current policy.
+The collected experiences are stored in the replay buffer.
-[2] Using this replay buffer, one can train a separate neural network, the critic, that can estimate how good it would be to take a specific action in any given situation.
+[2] Replay buffer can be used to train a separate neural network, critic, that can estimate how good it would be to take a specific action in any given situation.
-[3] MetaGenRL now uses the current objective function to change the policy (‘learning’).
-Then, this changed policy outputs an action for a given situation and the critic can tell how good this action is.
+[3] MetaGenRL uses the objective function L to change the policy.
+Then, the updated policy outputs an action for a given situation which is evaluated by the critic measuring how good this action is.
-[4] Based on this information we can change the objective function to lead to better actions in the future when used as a learning algorithm (‘meta-learning’).
+[4] Based on this information, one can update the objective function to produce better actions in the future when used as a learning algorithm (‘meta-learning’).
-[5] This is done by using a second-order gradient, backpropagating through the critic and policy into the objective function parameters.
+[5] It is done with a second-order gradient, backpropagating through the critic and policy into the objective function parameters.
-[6] Each policy is updated by differentiating $$L_{\alpha}$$, while the critic is updated using the usual Temporal Difference error. $$L_{\alpha}$$ is meta-learned by computing second-order gradients by differentiating through the critic.
+[6] Each policy is updated by differentiating $$L_{\alpha}$$.
+On the other hand, the critic is updated using the usual Temporal Difference error. $$L_{\alpha}$$ is meta-learned by using second-order gradients by differentiating through the critic.

 [ICLR Video presentation](https://iclr.cc/virtual_2020/poster_S1evHerYPr.html)